Snowflake-Labs/sfquickstarts/site/sfguides/src/cdc_data_from_postgres_to_snowflake/cdc_data_from_postgres_to_snowflake.md

 Duration: 10
 ### Overview
-During this section, you will configure the Agen that will operate alongside our Source Databases.
+During this section, you will configure the Agent that will operate alongside our Source Databases.

 ### Configure the Agents
 The first step is to create the **agent-postgresql** directory.
 In this directory, you will create 2 directories named **agent-keys** and **configuration**.

 #### Creating Configuration Files
-In this step, you will fill the configuration files for each agent to operate correctly.
-The configuration files include:
-- **snowflake.json** file to connect to Snowflake
-- **datasources.json** file to connect to the Source Databases
-- **postgresql.conf** file with additional Agent Environment Variables
+You will fill the configuration files for each agent to operate correctly.
+The configuration files include **snowflake.json** file to connect to Snowflake, **datasources.json** file to connect to the Source Databases, and **postgresql.conf** file with additional Agent Environment Variables.

 1. Navigate to the directory called **agent-postgresql**
-2. Create the docker-compose file named **docker-compose2.yaml** with the following content:
+2. Create the docker-compose file named **docker-compose.yaml** with the following content:
 ```
 version: '1'
 services: